 - Hearing protection

-We used these Ana White Plans to assemble the table (with the addition of our own design touch: adding hex head lag bolts to the table top planks!
+We used these these plans to assemble the table (with the addition of our own design touch: adding hex head lag bolts to the table top planks!

 2. Sand each piece smooth using the sandpaper.
 Start with the belt sander and 80 Grit sandpaper for the ‘rough’ initial sanding.
 Use 120 Grit to removes scratches in the wood.
 End with the orbital sander and 220 Grit sandpaper for the final ‘fine finish’ sanding.
 This sandpaper is so effective, it sanded the wood beautifully and has a longer sheet life than conventional sandpaper!